-This Where the Crawdads Sing review gives you the details of this superbly bestselling Reese’s book club pick.
+This Where the Crawdads Sing review gives you the details of this superbly bestselling Reese's book club pick, including a review, quotes, and discussion questions for your book club.
 And because this is a book pairings blog “where books meet lifestyle,” I have also provided some recommended pairings for further learning.

 Where the Crawdads Sing Review + Book Quotes

 - #1 NEW YORK TIMES BESTSELLING PHENOMENON

 - More than 10 million copies sold worldwide

 - A Business Insider Defining Book of the Decade

 Kya remembered Ma always encouraging her to explore the marsh: 'Go as far as you can --- way out yonder where the crawdads sing.'
 Tate said, 'Just means far in the bush where critters are wild, still behaving like critters.'

 Love.
 Murder.
 Survival.
 Coming of age.
 Nature versus nurture.
 Southern culture.
 Where the Crawdads Sing has it all, and this one has been a bestseller FOREVER at this point!
 I'm pretty sure this Reese Witherspoon Book Club pick is her most popular one to date.
 The South comes alive in this tale of Kya, otherwise known as the "Marsh Girl," who was abandoned in 1952 at age six and raised herself in the marshes of North Carolina, with only one day of formal education.
 Kya realizes that "the marsh became her mother" and, indeed, the writing of the marsh is so vivid that it is truly a main character in this book:

 Sometimes she heard night-sounds she didn’t know or jumped from lightning too close, but whenever she stumbled, it was the land who caught her.
 Until at last, at some unclaimed moment, the heart-pain seeped away like water into sand.
 Still there, but deep.
 Kya laid her hand upon the breathing, wet earth, and the marsh became her mother.